panthershark/elm-ports-lunr/README.md

 * The elastic lunr example is using `expand=false` and if there are no results, it runs `expand=true` which loosens the search and gives more results.
 * Debounce is set to 800ms.
 Searching is synchronous so it performance is brutal if not debounced.

+# MOBY DICK IS COOL, BUT HOW CAN I TRY THIS WITH MY DATA?
+This is nbd.
+Fork this repo, then:

+* Indexing: replace `data.json` with your dataset and tweak the indexing code.
+* Searching: change the `idx.search(...)` parameters to fit your needs.. boosts, wildcards, whatever you like.
+* Profit.

+# CAN I USE THIS TO DEMO SEARCH ANOTHER TEAM
+This is exactly why this project was started.
+Generally, you can do this:

+1. update the `pagePath ''` in webpack.config.js
+2. run `yarn run build` (npm if you like).
+* Copy the `tmp` folder to your favorite static file server (github pages, s3, or whatever).